RedEnder666/aimlab-triggerbot/README.md

 Simple aimlab pixel triggerbot for shooting blue spheres

 How to use:
-At start of the game, click right button so programm will know where the crosshair is, then just aim
+At start of the game (when the countdown starts), click right mouse button so programm will know where the crosshair is, then just aim

 Video(Clickable):